Euphuism: Examples

 "How frantic are those lovers which are carried away with the gay glistering of the fine face?
 The beauty whereof is parched with the summer's blaze and chipped with the winter's blast: which is of so short continuance, that it fadeth before one perceive it flourish".
 (Euphues' after-dinner speech to the 'coy' Neapolitan ladies on whether the qualities of the mind or the composition of the man are more worthy).

 "Time hath weaned me from my mother's teat, and age rid me from my father's correction".
-(Lucilla, considering her father's reaction in abandoning her fiance Philanthus for Euphues).
+(Lucilla, considering her father's reaction in abandoning her fiancé Philanthus for Euphues).